VDIGPKU/OpenAD/readme.md

 <img src="https://github.com/VDIGPKU/OpenAD/blob/main/assets/properties.png" width="1000"/>

 OpenAD is the first open-world 3D object detection benchmark for autonomous driving.
-We selected 2,000 scenes from 5 public datasets and annotated 6,597 3D corner cases for each scene.
+We selected 2,000 scenes from 5 public datasets and annotated 6,597 3D corner cases for these scenes.
 You can use this toolkit to organize data, load data, and evaluate your model with a few simple commands.

 ## Data Preparation

-It is recommended to create a new Python virtual environment to prepare the complete openad data.
+Creating a new Python virtual environment is recommended to prepare the complete OpenAD data.

 1. Due to the use of terms of each dataset, we cannot provide downloads of the full data.